 This cool looking Premium Comfort Coat was made by Csinieb, which is a small Hungarian company.
 They do an incredible job of coming up with different designs and fulfilling all your requirements.
 They can make a coat for you with velcro or buckles, with a hoodie or with this turtleneck design, with holes for the collar and harness or without them to make it more waterproof - just tell them what you have in mind, and they will make it happen!

-This coat has a few features which show how much attention to details they applied for designing it - for example, the back and the neck of the jacket has these elastic straps which let you adjust it.
-Another neat detail is the logo on the picture below: it is fluorescent - it glows in the dark - which doesn't give much visibility, but it is pretty :)
+This coat has a few features which show how much attention to details they applied for designing it - for example, the back and the neck of the jacket has elastic straps for precise adjustment.
+Another neat detail is the logo on the picture below: it is fluorescent - it glows in the dark :)

-The coat has velcro and also a strap with a plastic buckle to secure the coat on the back of the dog.
-First, it seemed unnecessary to have both, but it keeps the three thick layers on the back in place quite well.
-Having these on the back makes it easier to keep the velcro away from the dirt, and since it is not touching the dog, there aren't any issues with hair covering it or the velcro rubbing the skin which were my issues with the Kurgo Loft Jacket
+The coat has a wide belly band secured with velcro and also a strap with a plastic buckle to secure the coat on the back of the dog.
+First, it seemed unnecessary to have both, but it keeps the three thick layers in place quite well.
+Having these on the back makes it easier to keep the velcro away from the dirt, and since it is not touching the dog, there aren't any issues with hair covering it or the velcro rubbing the skin which were my issues with the Kurgo Loft Jacket.

 I already mentioned in the review of the UsefulThingy Coat that having this fluffy fleece (?) under a coat is not necessarily the best choice since it will start soaking the water in - even if the outside of the coat is waterproof.
 We did two longer hikes in deep snow: one in wet snow and the other one on a freezing day.
-The snow stucking to the fleece wasn't really an issue on our colder hike but if in wet snow or a rainy day, the sides of the coat will soak in the water and the mud somewhat.
+The snow stucking to the fleece wasn't really an issue on our colder hike since it will eventually fall off.
+At the same time, if you walk in wet snow or on a rainy day, the sides of the coat will soak in the water and the mud.
+The material dries fast enough at home but it can get heavy and soggy while you are on your walk.

 Our other hike in the wet snow showed the interesting nature of the outside material.
 While the coat itself is waterproof, if you rub the water into the top layer - as it happens by the legs’ movement - it will be wet (see the second photo below).
 The inside of the coat and the dog under it is still dry, though; it does not let the water through.